pbustos97/linux/README.md

 I did the assignment myself

 ### Question 2 - Steps taken in order to complete assignment
+0. Install another virtual machine that's using KVM and have CPUID installed on the VM.
+    - An easy way to install a VM via GUI is to install the `virt-manager` package since it uses KVM for the VMs it creates.
 1. Figure out what CPU architecture you are using.
     - Use the command `cat /proc/cpuinfo` to find the vendorID
 2. Figure out where CPUID is defined in the Linux Kernel